NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Projects.md

 ### Projects Graph

 The `Graph` tab contains an interactive view of information in the Table tab.
 The numerical values in Case Count, File Count, and File Size columns are represented by bars of varying length according to size.
 These columns are sorted independently in descending order.
-Mousing over an element of the graph connects it to associated elements in other columns, including project name and primary site.
+Mousing over an element of the graph connects it to associated elements in other columns, including Project ID and Primary Site

 [![Graph Mouseover](images/gdc-table-graph-mouse-over.png)](images/gdc-table-graph-mouse-over.png "Click to see the full image.")